How do you feel about the success of your accounts payable processes?

 ROI on Invoice Automation

 Yes, automating your invoicing processes is always a good choice, however, that doesn’t mean you shouldn’t keep an eye on the costs.
-How else could you know if the software is really delivering the results you wanted?
+How else could you know if the procurement software is really delivering the results you wanted?

 To calculate ROI on invoice automation, compare the cost of the automation system, including software, implementation, and training costs, against the savings generated through reduced manual labor, faster processing times, and fewer errors.